 Student Council - The student council is made up of students that wish to join.
 The executive council will be comprised of seventh and eighth grade students chosen from the membership.
-The student council has as its purpose the promotion of general welfare, stimulation of school spirit, loyalty, and the development and encouragement of high standards of personal student conduct.
+The student council has as its purpose the promotion of general welfare, stimulation of school spirit, loyalty, and the development and encouragement of high standards of personal student conduct

-$\underline{TSA}$ - Technology Student Association.
+TSA - Technology Student Association.
 This group of students is learning to live in a technical world.
-Yearbook - The school yearbook is published in the spring.